paritytech/txwrapper-core/README.md

 #### Preparation

 1. Checkout a branch `name-update-deps`, and ensure we have the latest polkadot-js dependencies by running the command below.
 If all packages are already up to date you may skip to the "Publishing" section below.
+Note: what follows assumes `yarn` at version 2.4.2 or above.

 ```bash
 yarn up "@polkadot/*"